rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/FeatureWishlist.md

 - Add a JSON configuration file defining all keybindings.
 - Create a UI component that captures and saves keybindings.
 - Add a settings page for editing keybindings.
-- Replace all hardcoded bindings with config bindings.
+- Replace all hard-coded bindings with config bindings.

 ### Compatibility with a broader set of input schemes:
 - The program currently requires a full keyboard and a touch screen or mouse.